 - Provides a clear framework for reporting

-- Reduces costs associated with ESG reporting
+- Reduces costs associated with sustainability reporting

 - Boosts a company's ESG rating